json-schema-org/community/CHARTER.md

 The following responsibilities are recognized as those requiring roles to be defined by the TSC:
 - Community and Industry connections
 - Brand awareness, recognition, and health
-- Strategic allocation of funds and budgeting for investment in JSON Schema and its ecosystem
 - Education and training
 - Financial allocation approval, tracking, and auditing